-- C++ libraries with exceptions. - [BETA] C++ libraries without exceptions as a [BETA] feature.
+- C++ libraries with exceptions. - C++ libraries without exceptions.
 These libraries are compiled with the -fno-exceptions option.

 Linking objects that have been compiled with -fno-exceptions automatically selects the libraries without exceptions.
 You can use the linker option --no\exceptions to diagnose whether the objects being linked contain exceptions.